New Orleans – Four Things To Do for First Time Visitors

 2. Nightlife?
 Forget Bourbon Street – go to Frenchmen Street

-Everyone should (briefly) experience Bourbon Street at one point in their lives.
-But you can get that done in about 15 minutes.
-Here is how: walk a few blocks, get heckled by the strip club promoters, and grab a sugary neon colored drink in a plastic souvenir cup.
-Congrats, you’re now done with Bourbon Street.
+Everyone should (briefly) experience Bourbon Street at one point in their lives, but you can get that done in about 15 minutes.
+Here is how: walk a few blocks, get heckled by the strip club promoters, and grab a sugary neon-colored drink in a plastic souvenir cup.
+Congratulations, you’re now done with Bourbon Street.

 For the real experience, go to Frenchmen Street.
-Frenchmen Street is just a couple blocks outside the French Quarter, and it is chock-full of live music venues, with great local music, good people, and lively atmosphere.
+Frenchmen Street is just a couple blocks outside the French Quarter, and it is full of live music venues with great local music, good people, and lively atmospheres.
 If you want to hear a banging brass band, this is your new favorite place.
 Often sold as the “local’s Bourbon Street,” the secret got out a long time ago, but the magic is still there.
-And my strategy for finding the best bar for the night is simple: walk around, listen to the music coming out the front door, pick your favorite sound, and giterdun.
+My strategy for finding the best bar for the night is simple: walk around, listen to the music coming out the front door, pick your favorite sound, and follow it!

 3. Garden District

 The French Quarter neighborhood is the heart and soul of New Orleans, but the Garden District is absolutely majestic.
 The French Quarter is the oldest section of the city, and as New Orleans expanded over time, the wealthiest of the wealthy moved out to the Garden District and built their mansions.
 The Garden District’s history isn’t nearly as dense as the French Quarter, but it’s definitely a rival in terms of sheer beauty.
 The highlights are the Lafayette Cemetery #1, the McGehee House, the Anne Rice House, and the Buckner Mansion.
-And also consider taking advantage of Commander’s Palace weekday lunch special with 25-cent martinis.
+Also, consider taking advantage of Commander’s Palace Thursday and Friday lunch special with 25-cent martinis or a quick bite at their newest Le Petit Bleu for an afternoon espresso and crepe.

 4. Eat!

 Louisiana has America’s only truly home-grown comprehensive unique cuisine.
 Different regions in America may have a signature dish, but nowhere in the USA has the unique culinary depth and breadth of New Orleans.
-Everything from Pralines to Gumbo to Andouille to Souffle Potatoes to Oyster Rockefeller.
-My best advice I can give to anyone is to open your mind, be willing to try anything, and choose the weirdest looking thing on the menu because it is typically the best.
-My favorite restaurants in town are Commander’s Palace, Cochon, Elizabeth’s (brunch), and the Verti Marte (poboys).
+Everything from Pralines to Gumbo to Andouille to Souffled Potatoes to Oysters Rockefeller.
+My best advice is to open your mind, be willing to try anything, and choose something on the menu you haven’t tried before because it is usually the best thing you will ever taste.
+My favorite restaurants in town are Cochon, La Petite Grocery and GW Fins.